Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Analysis Procedure

 Before the collection of the CD102 data, a 5$\sigma$ SNR target was chosen, which corresponds to a candidate threshold of 3.355$\sigma$ at 95\% C.L..
 After the merging as described in Sec.~\ref{sec:merge}, if there were any potential signal with an SNR larger than 3.355, a rescan would be proceeded to check if it were a real signal or a statistical fluctuation.
 The procedure of the CD102 data taking was to perform a rescan after covering every 10~MHz; the rescan was done by adjusting the tuning rod of the cavity so to match the resonant frequency to the frequency of the candidate.
 In total, 22 candidates with an SNR greater than 3.355 were found.
 Among them, 20 candidates were from the fluctuations because they were gone after a few rescans.
 The remaining two candidates, in the frequency ranges of 4.71017 -- 4.71019~GHz and 4.74730 -- 4.74738~GHz, are excluded from consideration of axion signal candidates due to the following reasons.
 The signal in the second frequency range was detected via a portable antenna outside the DR and found to come from the instrument control computer in the laboratory, while the signal in the first frequency range was not detected outside the DR but still present after turning off the external magnetic field.
 No limits are placed for the two frequency ranges above.
 More details can be found in the TASEH instrumentation paper~\cite{TASEHInstrumentation}.
 Figure~\ref{fig:SNR_merged} shows the SNR of the merged spectrum after including data from both the original scans and the rescans.

-Since no candidates were found after the rescan, an upper limit on the signal power $P_s$ is derived by setting $P_s$ equal to $5\sigma_{g}^\text{merged}\times P_{g}^\text{KSVZ}$, where the $\sigma_{g}^\text{merged}$ is the standard deviation and $P_{g}^\text{KSVZ}$ is the expected signal power for the KSVZ axion for a certain frequency bin $g$ in the merged spectrum.
-Then, the 95\% C.L. limits on the dimensionless parameter \ggamma\ and the axion-two-photon coupling \gagg\ could be derived according to Eq.~\eqref{eq:ps} and Eq.~\eqref{eq:grelation}.
+Since no candidates were found after the rescan, an upper limit on the signal power $P_s$ is derived by setting $P_s$ equal to $5\sigma_{g}^\text{merged}\times P_{g}^\text{KSVZ}$, where $\sigma_{g}^\text{merged}$ is the standard deviation and $P_{g}^\text{KSVZ}$ is the expected signal power for the KSVZ axion for a certain frequency bin $g$ in the merged spectrum.
+Then, the 95\% C.L. limits on the axion-two-photon coupling $\left|g_{a\gamma\gamma}\right|$ could be derived according to Eq.~\eqref{eq:ps}.
 See Sec.~\ref{sec:results} for the final limits including the systematic uncertainties.